PaintingWithCode/portfolio/src/projects/til/til.md

 ---
 title: Today I Learned
 externalLink: https://til.paintingwithco.de
-accentColor: '#e1c390'
+accentColor: '#C7AD7F'
 ---

 <img src='/images/til.webp' alt='Today I Learned' class="w-full object-cover" />

-A miniblog go catalogues the things I learn day-to-day in software development.
+A miniblog to catalogue the things I learn day-to-day in software development.

-The site is statically generated at buildtime with content sourced from markdown files with a database integration for tracking views and likes.
+The site is statically generated at buildtime, using content sourced from markdown files, and integrates with a database at runtime to track views and likes.

 ### Stack

-- **Framework**: Sveltekit w/ mdsvex
+- **Framework**: Sveltekit
 - **Styling**: Tailwind CSS
 - **ORM**: Drizzle
 - **Database**: Turso (libSQL)